The Girl Who Goes

 I was mostly expecting to see photos of sweaty, sun-baked tourists smiling under the Central American sun.
 (This is what happened to me the first time.)
 But instead, I found countless photos of… hot air balloons at Teotihuacan?

-I’m not sure how I missed that during my first trip to CDMX, but apparently it’s super popular to visit the pyramids of Teotihuacan by hot air balloon!
+I’m not sure how I missed that during my first trip to CDMX, but apparently it’s super popular to take a Teotihuacan hot air balloon ride!
 I personally LOVE unique travel experiences, and I’d never been in a hot air balloon before, so I knew I had to do it.
-We were on the bus into Mexico City’s center when I brought up the topic to Matt: “Sooooo, theoretically, how would you feel about taking a hot air balloon at Teotihuacan in a few days?”
+We were on the bus into Mexico City’s center when I brought up the topic to Matt: “Sooooo, theoretically, how would you feel about taking a hot air balloon over Teotihuacan in a few days?”

 Thankfully, he was totally on board with the idea!
 So once he gave me the “okay,” I got started on researching how to visit Teotihuacan by hot air balloon.
 We wanted to make sure we got the best experience, for the best price.